-- Each student received honors by earning at least a 3.71 GPA (translated to at least 70 points) each trimester. - Students who accumulated between 240 and 384 points this year and last year as a 7th grader with the Block C award.
+- Each student received honors by earning at least a 3.71 GPA (translated to at least 70 points) each trimester.
+Students receiving honors are recognized at the end of the year. - Students who accumulated between 240 and 384 points this year and last year as a 7th grader with the Block C award.
 The Block C First Star certificate is for accumulating between 385 and 409 points both this year and last.
-A select few 8th graders earn the Block C Second Star certificate for racking up over 410 points over two years.
+A select few 8th graders earn the Block C Second Star certificate for accumulating over 410 points over two years.
 Students can also earn points by participating in student government, after-school athletics, Crocker's music program, and other school activities.